Parker, Sparks shake early doldrums, beat Wings 91-83 - WHIZ News

 Parker started off just 1-of-5 shooting as the Sparks (13-4) fell behind 23-17 after the first quarter.
 She then got going, scoring nine in a 31-point second period as the Sparks took a 48-39 lead at halftime.
 A Parker basket midway through the third quarter put Los Angeles up 18.
 She finished 8-of-15 shooting.

-League-leading scorer Arike Ogunbowale finished with 17 points for Dallas — a point short of 1,000 for her career — for her 28th straight game of at least 15 points, the second-longest streak in WNBA history.
+League-leading scorer Arike Ogunbowale finished with 17 points for Dallas — a point short of 1,000 for her career — for her 28th straight game of at least 15 points, the third-longest streak in WNBA history.
+The Sparks Seimone Augustus scored eight points to move into 10th place on all-time WNBA scoring list at 5,989 points, passing Tina Charles (5,982).

 Satou Sabally had 16 points and 11 rebounds and Allisha Gray also scored 16 points for Wings (6-11), who are clinging to the eighth and final playoff berth.